Reverse Prompt Engineering: Computational Assessment

 \subsection{Use Case}

-A potential use case for reverse prompt engineering is recovering prompts from high-quality content, such as marketing plans, video game designs, or song lyrics.
-After retrieving the original prompt, users can customize it to generate similar high-quality outputs tailored to their needs.
-To test this, we collect high-quality samples in marketing, game design, and lyric composition.
-Using $RPE_{GA}$, we infer the underlying prompts and generate new content—marketing plans for different products, game designs for varied themes, and lyrics with diverse motifs.
-We then compare our method's outputs with those generated by templates to assess which approach produced higher-quality results.
+A potential use case of $RPE$ is extracting prompts from high-quality content, such as marketing plans, video game designs, and song lyrics, enabling users to refine and reuse them for generating similar high-quality outputs.
+To explore this, we collect samples from these domains and use $RPE_{GA}$ to infer the original prompts.
+The inferred prompts are then used to generate new content—marketing plans for different products, game designs with varied themes, and lyrics featuring diverse motifs—which are compared against outputs generated using standard templates.

-In \cref{fig:use_case_workflow}, we illustrate the workflow for generating new high-quality data using both $RPE$ and templates, exemplified by generating a marketing plan for Product B based on the Product A’s plan.
-To evaluate quality, we design a questionnaire presenting both template-generated and $RPE$-generated responses for the same task, asking participants to select the better option without disclosing which response belongs to which method.
-The option most favored by participants is considered to be of higher quality.